nixcodeit/nixcode-ai/.nixcode/init.md

 3. **Event Flow**: The app uses a standardized event system with `NixcodeEvent` enums and channels for communication between components.
 Understanding this flow helps with making modifications.

-4. **UI Rendering**: The TUI rendering in `apps/nixcode-cli/src/widgets/` follows ratatui patterns with careful state management for scrolling and layout.
+4. **UI Rendering**:
+   - The TUI rendering in `apps/nixcode-cli/src/widgets/` follows ratatui patterns with careful state management for scrolling and layout.
+   - The web UI in `apps/web/src/components/` follows React component patterns with props for configuration.

 5. **LLM Integration**: Study the client modules in `libs/llm_sdk/src/client/` to understand how the application communicates with different LLM providers.
 Each provider has a modular implementation with dedicated files for client, request, and stream handling.